GAMSAT Section 3: How to Prepare

 According to ACER, Section 3 of the GAMSAT ® exam is designed to assess your ability to do the following:

-For more details, make sure you read ACER’s GAMSAT ® Information Booklet.
+For further details, make sure you read ACER’s GAMSAT ® Information Booklet.

-As such your focus in preparing for Section 3 of the GAMSAT ® must lie in learning to apply your knowledge of the foundational content in a problem-solving setting, which is to say Problem-Based Learning (you can learn more here ).
-This is why a large part of your preparation for GAMSAT ® Section 3 should involve completing GAMSAT ® -Style MCQs to build up the required reasoning skills and to familiarise yourself with the GAMSAT ® question format.
+Your focus in preparing for Section 3 of the GAMSAT ® exam must lie in learning to apply your knowledge of the foundational content in a problem-solving setting, which is to say Problem-Based Learning.
+As such, a large part of your preparation for GAMSAT ® Section 3 should involve utilising GAMSAT ® -Style MCQs to build up the required reasoning skills and to familiarise yourself with the GAMSAT® MCQ format and style.

 Unfortunately, ACER doesn’t have a magical document of things you can memorise, regurgitate on the day and then get into medicine.

-That’s why our GradReady GAMSAT ® Preparation Courses focus on first building the foundational content before honing in on how to best apply that knowledge in the reasoning and problem-solving environment of the GAMSAT ® Exam.
+That’s why our GradReady GAMSAT ® Preparation Courses focus on first building the necessary foundational content before honing in on how to best apply the reasoning and problem-solving skills, thus building an approach or mindset appropriate for the GAMSAT ® Exam.

 Once you’ve established that solid foundation, our approach is to focus on Problem-Based Learning, all whilst letting you familiarise yourself with the question formats and helping you build up MCQ strategies.
 In addition, ensuring that you gradually build up to practicing under realistic conditions is invaluable as the time pressure on the day is often quoted as one of the hardest aspects of the GAMSAT ® Exam.